 A blended learning approach combines face-to-face classroom methods and technology-based curriculum to form an integrated instructional approach.
-The School's blended learning program uses technology to individualize educational plans, address foundational gaps, and provide acceleration opportunities for students.
-The goal of this blended approach is to join the best aspects of face-to-face and online instruction.
+The program uses technology to individualize educational plans, address foundational gaps, and provide acceleration opportunities for students.
+The goal of this blended approach is to join the best aspects of both face-to-face and online instruction.